ipld/ipld/specs/codecs/dag-cosmos/cosmos_state.md

 } representation keyed

 # AppStateRootNode represents the root node in Tendermint/Cosmos AppState
-# This is simply an alias for AppStateNode that explicity types the node as the root of the tree
+# This is simply an alias for AppStateNode that explicitly types the node as the root of the tree
 type AppStateRootNode union {
  | IAVLRootNode "iavl"
  | SMTRootNode "smt"